mariuskimmina/awesome-coredns/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make sure you are about to post a valuable resource that belongs to this list
-- And this as well
+- All spelling and grammar corrections are welcome
-- And don't forget to check this
+- Feel free to create any new sections

 Thank you for your suggestions!